root-project/root/documentation/primer/ROOT_as_calculator.md

 ## Plotting Measurements ##

-To display measurements in ROOT, including errors, there exists a powerful class `TGrapErrors` with different types of constructors.
+To display measurements in ROOT, including errors, there exists a powerful class `TGraphErrors` with different types of constructors.
 In the example here, we use data from the file `ExampleData.txt` in text
 format: